martindelima/mmmartin/about/index.md

 <div class="text">

 ## Currently
-Trying to stay afloat in nearly 3 years of both parenting and a pandemic.
+Just recently moved to Melbourne; still jetlagged.

+Following that, I’m for hire, baby.
+Have at my [resume](/files/resume_martin-de-lima.pdf), if you’d like.

 ## Contact
 You can always [holler](mailto:holler@mmmart.in), friend.
-I don’t have much in the way of social media.
-Have at my [resume](/files/resume_martin-de-lima.pdf), if you’d like.

 ---